DRAGON: LLM-Driven Decomposition and Reconstruction Agents for Large-Scale Combinatorial Optimization: Detailed Experimental Results

-OPRO fails to return valid solutions for all groups, as some hard instances in groups exceed the runtime limit, resulting in an infi- nite gap inf.
-SGE consistently produces infeasible solutions (infe), likely because it lacks explicit feasibility checks, since its origi- nal design is for small problems (under 30 nodes).
-LMEA handles slightly larger instances but exhibits high gaps and fails beyond 2k-node due to prompt length limits and generation timeouts.
+We then present full results on benchmarking instances from TSPLIB in Tables~\ref{tab:tsp_llmda}–\ref{tab:tsp_reevoa}.
+OPRO fails to produce valid solutions across all groups, as several hard instances exceed the runtime limit, leading to infinite gaps (inf).
+SGE consistently returns infeasible solutions (infe), likely due to the absence of explicit feasibility checks, as it was originally designed for small-scale problems (fewer than 30 nodes).
+LMEA can handle moderately larger instances, but suffers from high optimality gaps and fails on instances beyond 2k nodes, primarily due to prompt length constraints and generation timeouts.